 Apart from the odd item from the pharmacy or supermarket, such as nappies or toiletries, most of your pregnancy and baby-related buys will probably be virtual at the moment.

 This means that not only are your choices likely to be affected by reduced availability of items, but it also means you’re likely to be buying something without actually having tried it first.

 Rest assured, most products for your newborn don’t need to be bought early on in your pregnancy – and some, such as baby monitors, can wait until you’ve actually given birth – which means you may well be able to wait until lockdown is over to see them in store before you buy.

-However, if you want to start getting ready now, it’s worth knowing that many retailers have altered their returns policies until after lockdown has finished, giving you extra time to return goods if they’re not quite right.
+However, if you want to start getting ready now, it’s worth knowing that many retailers have altered their returns policies, giving you extra time to return goods if they’re not quite right.